MO29051/self-balancing-3d-cubli/README.md

 ## 📌 Overview

-The **2D Cubli** is a self-balancing cube that uses a **reaction wheel** to maintain its upright position on an edge.
+The **3D Cubli** is a self-balancing cube that uses a **reaction wheel** to maintain its upright position on an edge.
 When the cube begins to tilt, the brushless motor accelerates a flywheel in the opposite direction, generating a counter-torque that brings the cube back to equilibrium — with no external support.

-This project was developed as part of **MSE464 – Automatic Control** at MSA University, supervised by **DR. Amgad Bayoumi**.

 **Key highlights:**
 - ✅ Real-time attitude estimation via **MPU-6050** (I²C, fused gyro + accelerometer)